 The military is a good example of many economic activities working together.
 In the primary sector, resources are extracted for military use.
 The secondary sector focuses on making military equipment.
 The tertiary sector includes services provided by the military, while the quaternary sector deals with military research and development.
 Lastly, the quinary sector involves high-level military decision-making and strategy.

-In 2023, Rwanda’s military expenditure was $178.6 million, which is 1.45% of its GDP.
-The active military force consists of 33,000 personnel.
-This means there are about 2.9 active military members for every 1,000 people in the country.
+As of 2024, Rwanda’s military expenditure was about $175 million (SIPRI), roughly 1.2-1.4% of GDP.
+The active military force consists of about 33,000 personnel, or roughly 2.4 active members for every 1,000 people in the country.

 Biggest company in Rwanda